1 Simple Trick for Finding Time to Talk with your Spouse (When You Have Kids)

 Well, once in a while it doesn’t go as planned.
 The baby might get fussy and we have to cut our drive short.
 But most of the time, having that time carved out for conversation works beautifully.
 And our relationship has definitely benefited from it.

 What do you do to keep the communication alive in your relationship?
-Do you think going for a drive could work for you?
+Do you think going for a drive could help you find time to talk with your spouse?